The Young British Artist Movement (YBA): 10 Famous Artworks You Should Know

 The Physical Impossibility of Death In The Mind of Someone Living by Damien Hirst, 1991 (left); with Preserve ‘beauty’ by Anya Gallaccio, 1991 – 2003 (center); and The Holy Virgin Mary by Chris Ofili, 1996 (right)

 The Young British Artists (YBAs) are a group of young artists who emerged in the 1980s.
-Damien Hirst, Tracey Emin, and Garry Hume are just three of the names that became famous in the course of the movement.
+Damien Hirst, Tracey Emin, and Gary Hume are just three of the names that became famous throughout the movement.
 There has never been a manifesto or official association of the Young British Artists.
 Rather, it was external circumstances and an artistic consensus that united the group.
 Many of the Young British Artists studied at London’s Goldsmith College and exhibited their works in the Saatchi Gallery of art collector Charles Saatchi.
-The so-called “Freeze” exhibition, curated by the then 22-year-old art student Damien Hirst, is from today’s perspective often cited as the birth of the group.
+The so-called “Freeze” exhibition, curated by the then 22-year-old art student Damien Hirst, is often cited today as the birth of the group.

-Young British Artist Movement (YBAM): Purpose Of Provocation
+The Young British Artist Movement (YBA): Purpose of Provocation

 frieze party 1988 yba damien hirst

-“Freeze” opening party 1988, from left to right: Ian Davenport, Damien Hirst, Angela Bulloch, Fiona Rae, Stephen Park, Anya Gallaccio, Sarah Lucas and Gary Hume, via Phaidon
+“Freeze” opening party 1988, from left to right: Ian Davenport, Damien Hirst, Angela Bulloch, Fiona Rae, Stephen Park, Anya Gallaccio, Sarah Lucas and Gary Hume.
+Source: Phaidon

 1. Damien Hirst, The Physical Impossibilities Of Death In The Mind Of Someone Living (1991)